tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 ### Parse Theme

 The Tree-sitter `parse` command will output a pretty-printed CST when the `--cst` option is used.
-You can control which colors are used for various parts of the tree in your configuration file:
+You can control which colors are used for various parts of the tree in your configuration file.
+Note that omitting a field will cause the relevant text to be rendered with its default color.

 ```json
 {